anishsharma21/cassius-frontend/docs/RedditPosts.md

 6. **Review Generated Content**: AI creates both title and body content formatted for Reddit
 7. **Edit if Needed**: Use the built-in editor to modify title and content
 8. **Preview Post**: View Reddit-style preview to see how it will appear
+9. **Copy & Go to Reddit**: Click the "Copy & go to Reddit" button to copy content and open the target subreddit
-9. **Manage Status**: Mark as "Posted" after manually posting to Reddit, or mark back as "Draft" to undo
+10. **Manage Status**: Mark as "Posted" after manually posting to Reddit, or mark back as "Draft" to undo

 ### Key User Benefits

 - **Authentic Content**: AI generates genuine, valuable posts that naturally promote the business
 - **Real-time Feedback**: Watch content being generated with streaming updates
 - **Full Control**: Edit, preview, and manage all generated posts
+- **Direct Reddit Access**: Copy content and navigate to Reddit directly from post cards (persistent after page refresh)
 - **Business Context**: Automatically uses stored business context for relevant content
 - **Post History**: Track all generated posts with status management